SigmaHQ/sigma/README.md

 <img style="width: 282px; height: 56px" src="https://opensourcesecurityindex.io/badge.svg" alt="Open Source Security Index - Fastest Growing Open Source Security Projects" width="282" height="56" />
 </a>

+Welcome to the Sigma main rule repository.
+The place where detection engineers, threat hunters and all defensive security practitioners collaborate on detection rules.
+The repository offers more than 3000 detection rules of different type and aims to make reliable detections accessible to all at no cost.

+Currently the repository offers three types of rules:

+* [Generic Detection Rules](./rules/) - Are threat agnostic, their aim is to detect a behavior or an implementation of a technique or procedure that was, can or will be used by a potential threat actor.
+* [Threat Hunting Rules](./rules-threat-hunting/) - Are broader in scope and are meant to give the analyst a starting point to hunt for potential suspicious or malicious activity
+* [Emerging Threat Rules](./rules-emerging-threats/) - Are rules that cover specific threats, that are timely and relevant for certain periods of time.
+These threats include specific APT campaigns, exploitation of Zero-Day vulnerabilities, specific malware used during an attack,...etc.

 ## Explore Sigma

 To start exploring the Sigma ecosystem, please visit the official website [sigmahq.io](https://sigmahq.io)